MicrosoftLearning/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab01_Configure_Field_Service.md

 ## Exercise 2 - Configure Territories

-In this exercise, you will adding territories that will be used when scheduling resources and work orders.
+As mentioned previously, Contoso breaks the areas that they service into different territories.
+In this exercise, you will define the territories that will later be associated with Contoso’s different resources and work orders.

 ### Task 1 - Define Territories